Class Trip

-Synopsis
+Plot

-The story begins with Nicolas at ten years old and dreading the school ski trip.
-Nicolas was worried that he wouldn't fit in with the other boys.
-His overprotective father decides to take Nicolas by himself instead of going with the group.
+The story begins with Nicolas, a shy and introverted ten years old, dreading the school ski trip.
+Nicolas is worried that he won't fit in with the other boys.
+His overprotective father decides to drive Nicolas by himself to the ski resort, instead of letting him go on a bus with the rest of the group.
 En route, Nicolas and his father pass the aftermath of an apparently fatal car accident.
 Seeing police ahead while the traffic had stopped, Nicolas' father becomes nervous and conceals all loose items within the car in the trunk – and we see that Nicolas' travel bag is next to several matching briefcases.
-Nicolas subsequently forgets his bag in his father's car, increasing his awkwardness.
+Nicolas subsequently forgets his bag in his father's car, increasing his awkwardness when he shows up for the class trip without any spare clothes or toiletries.

+The father does not return to bring Nicolas's bag, and is not reachable when the school staff tries to get in touch with him.
+Nicolas subsequently has disturbing daydreams about his father having been in a car accident.

+During the trip, Nicolas is befriended by Hodkann, another pupil.
+Nicolas fabricates a story for Hodkann, falsely claiming that his father is a secret agent, and that bad guys are out to get him.
+He makes Hodkann promise not to tell anyone.

-He is befriended by Hodkann, another pupil.
-One of Nicolas main fears is wetting his bed, and the situation gets worse when he gets a bed just above Hodkann.
-At night Nicolas tries to stay awake but falls asleep, waking up from a wet dream but believing he has wet his pants.
-He leaves his bed to clean his clothes and while returning he discovers it snowing outside.
-Nicolas goes outside into the freezing cold and ends up locked out, and in desperation curls up inside the car of his ski instructor, Patrick.
+One of Nicolas' main fears is wetting his bed, and the situation gets worse when he gets a bed just above Hodkann, also having borrowed his pyjamas since he didn't have his own.
+At night, Nicolas tries to stay awake but falls asleep, waking up from a wet dream but believing he has wet his pants.
+He leaves his bed to clean his clothes and while returning he discovers it is snowing outside.
+Nicolas goes out into the freezing cold and ends up locked out, and in desperation curls up inside the car of his ski instructor, Patrick.
 Before he drifts off to sleep he sees a van driving away.
 He is found in the morning by Patrick and is taken in to a study with a fever.